bbmokhtari/django-translations/docs/reference/context.rst

              langs=['de']
          )

-      To initiate a context for a model instance:
+      To Initialize a context for a model instance:

       .. testcode:: init